SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ### The limitations of mainstream solutions

-The PHP community offers a wide choice of well-engineered MVC frameworks, but even the best can only offer a partial solution to the many challenges of developing rich client data-centric applications.
+The PHP community offers a wide choice of well-engineered MVC frameworks, but even the best can only offer a partial solution to the many challenges of developing rich interfaces for data-centric applications.

-With some frameworks you create your AJAX data management system though code generation, and this can offer a rapid solution for straightforward requirements.
-But your application design is constrained by the features built into the generator, and you can end up adapting more complex projects to the framework rather than the framework to the project.
+With some frameworks you create your AJAX data management system though code generation or big, monolithic libraries.
+This can offer a rapid solution for straightforward requirements, but your application design is constrained by the features built into the generator or library, and you can end up adapting more complex projects to the framework rather than the framework to the project.

-The other main option is a multi-framework development stack.
+For more complex requirements your main option is a multi-framework development stack.
 Typically this involves a PHP MVC framework on the server-side, a JavaScript user interface framework such as JQuery UI on the client-side, and perhaps a CSS framework such as Bootstrap to ease the styling headache.
 But now you're working with two or three complex and overlapping frameworks in different languages, and you're still having to figure out your own way to tie them together with AJAX.
 It's a challenge to keep things [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and avoid duplicating effort on the client and the server.
 The learning curve is steep.
 And the resulting code can be hard to test and tricky to change as requirements evolve.

 ### The need for a fresh approach